philippesamuel/philippecosta.de/README.md

 </div>

-I'm an engineer born and raised in Brazil.
+I'm an engineer born and raised in Brazil. 🇧🇷

 I currently live in Berlin, Germany. 🇩🇪

-I proudly ~stole~ forked [tiangolo](https://tiangolo.com/)'s profile page.
+I proudly ~~stole~~ forked [tiangolo](https://tiangolo.com/)'s profile page.
 Thanks to him for all his amazing work.